 As part of ongoing efforts to reduce waste and increase the reproducibility of animal research and testing, a group of experts led by the Secretary of Norecopa has produced a set of guidelines for planning animal experiments:

-PREPARE (Planning Research involving Experimental Procedures on Animals: Recommendations for Excellence)
+PREPARE (Planning Research and Experimental Procedures on Animals: Recommendations for Excellence)

-The PREPARE guidelines complement the ARRIVE guidelines and other guidance for reporting animal experiments.
+The PREPARE guidelines for planning animal experiments complement the ARRIVE guidelines and other guidance for reporting experiments.
 PREPARE focuses on a large number of factors which, although they are seldom reported in scientific papers, can dramatically influence the validity and outcome of studies on animals, as well as the health and safety of all those concerned.
 They cover all stages of quality assurance, from the management of an animal facility or population to the individual procedures which form part of a study.
-The guidelines are based upon the experience of the authors in running animal facilities, collaborating with researchers (including those working with farm animals, fish and wildlife), serving on advisory and regulatory committees, and planning their own animal studies.
+The guidelines are based upon the authors' experience in running animal facilities, collaborating with researchers (including those working with farm animals, fish and wildlife), serving on advisory and regulatory committees, and planning their own animal studies.

 Links to new resources will be added as they are developed.

-PREPARE will be a living and dynamic set of guidelines which follow developments in the field of research animal science and 3R-alternatives.
+PREPARE will therefore be a living and dynamic set of guidelines which mirror developments in best practice within the field of research animal science and 3R-alternatives.